Introduction: The Science of Pure Water and Its Importance

 Understanding Osmosis: The Natural Phenomenon Explained

 At the heart of reverse osmosis lies the natural process of osmosis.
 Osmosis describes the spontaneous movement of water molecules (the solvent) across a semi-permeable membrane from an area of lower solute concentration to an area of higher solute concentration.
+This movement occurs in an effort to equalize the concentration of solutes on both sides of the membrane.
+The driving force behind this natural phenomenon is known as osmotic pressure.
+This pressure arises from the difference in solvent concentration across the membrane, leading to a reduction in the Gibbs free energy of the system as water moves into the more concentrated solution. wikipedia.

-The "reverse" in reverse osmosis signifies a fundamental reversal of this natural process.
+The “reverse” in reverse osmosis signifies a fundamental reversal of this natural process.
 Instead of water flowing from dilute to concentrated, an external pressure is applied to the water on the side with a higher solute concentration.
 This applied pressure must be greater than the natural osmotic pressure.
 By overcoming this inherent pressure, water molecules are forced through the semi-permeable membrane, leaving behind the dissolved contaminants and impurities on the pressurized side.
 The purified water, known as permeate, passes to the other side, while the concentrated impurities are flushed away as wastewater.
+Each stage plays a crucial role in ensuring the longevity of the system and the purity of the water produced.
+These filters are paramount for removing chlorine, chloramines, volatile organic compounds (VOCs), and other organic compounds.
+Chlorine, commonly used in municipal water treatment, is particularly detrimental to Thin Film Composite (TFC) membranes, the most common and efficient type of RO membrane today.
+Without effective chlorine removal, the RO membrane would quickly degrade, leading to reduced performance and a significantly shortened lifespan. dropconnect.com.

 2. The RO Membrane: Precision Filtration